YahooArchive/mojito/docs/dev_guide/code_exs/multiple_mojits.rst

         <h3>{{title}}</h3>
       </div>

-   This HTML fragment will be included in the header section of the default view template of ``FrameMojit``.
+   This HTML fragment will be included in the header section of the default template of ``FrameMojit``.

 #.
 Change to ``BodyMojit`` directory.